Skip to main content

 ❌ Bad: Reusing collaterals for different purposes

-const userEvent = collateral<{ type: 'created' | 'updated' | 'deleted'; userId: string }>('user:event');
+const userEvent = collateral<{ type: 'created' | 'updated' | 'deleted'; userId: string }>();

-const userHandler = neuron('userHandler', { userEvent })
+const userHandler = neuron({ userEvent })

 .dendrite({